stephenmcd/mezzanine/docs/index.rst

 components and how to extend them with your own custom content types.

-Template developers can read about how :doc:`themes` are used to skin a Mezzanine project.
+Template developers can read about how :doc:`themes` are used to skin a Mezzanine project as well as how to set up templates for specific :doc:`device-handling` such as mobile phones.
 Mezzanine also comes with the ability for content authors to edit content directly within a page while viewing it on the website.
 You can read about this and how to implement it in templates under :doc:`inline-editing`.

 Further reading includes information about Mezzanine's :doc:`search-engine`, a section on the :doc:`admin-customization` provided by Mezzanine, and a